Updated August 2026

 How much should I spend on vitamin C for sensitive skin?

 You don't need to spend over $20.
-Our 90-day testing showed Naturium Vitamin C Complex Serum at $19 outperformed serums costing 10x more for sensitive skin specifically.
+Naturium Vitamin C Complex Serum at $19 uses gentler derivatives than serums costing 10x more, which is what matters for sensitive skin specifically.
 Save the premium budget for prescription actives (tretinoin) where formulation quality matters more.
 For vitamin C, ingredient stability and pH matter more than price.

 How do I know if my vitamin C is working?

 Track quantitative metrics rather than relying on the mirror.
 Take baseline AI skin analysis scans (free at app.facecutie.com) before starting your serum, then weekly.
-Look for evenness score improvements of +3% by week 4 and +6-10% by week 8.
-If you're not seeing improvement by week 8, the product likely isn't the right form for your skin chemistry.
+Vitamin C typically takes 8-12 weeks to show visible change in tone.
+If you see nothing by week 12, the product likely isn't the right form for your skin chemistry.

 Find what works for your specific skin